hassang2/car-evolution/DEVELOPMENT.md

 * Circle now can move to right and left with A or D or left/right arrows
 * changed the circle to rectangle.
 * Rectnagle now rotates properly when it turns right or left
+* Now using box2d physics engine for collisions
+* car collision is now working

 ### TODO

+* create a track
 * Figure out a way to save the drawn track
-* Consider how collision would work with the track and car